threelittlemonkeys/seq2seq-pytorch/transformer/README.md

 # The Transformer in PyTorch

-A PyTorch implementation of the Transformer for sequence to sequence learning.
+A minimal PyTorch implementation of the Transformer for sequence to sequence learning.

 Supported features:
 - Mini-batch training with CUDA